 From providing a cold temperature in the hotter months to staying ambient in milder seasons, many people rely on their AC every day to maintain a better standard of living.
 So when your unit freezes, and you're left with no air conditioning, it can ruin your whole day.

-Read on for our advice on air conditioning maintenance and how to keep your AC running better for longer:
+Read on for our advice on air conditioning maintenance and how to unfreeze a window ac unit.

 Why would an AC Unit freeze up?